General X-Ray Radiology Room

 • Local building codes and health regulations

-A licensed radiation physicist or health physicist must perform a shielding analysis and issue a report.
-This report tells you how much lead is needed in each wall, door, and window.
-Once you have this, we can help you source the right products fast.
+A licensed radiation physicist (health physicist) must perform a shielding analysis and issue a report specifying how much lead is required for each wall, door, and window.

 Q: Can I build an x-ray room without a shielding plan?

-A: No. A shielding plan from a licensed physicist is required by law to ensure radiation safety and compliance with local building codes.
+A: No. A shielding plan from a licensed physicist is typically required to ensure radiation safety and compliance.

 Q: How thick does the lead need to be?